dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 The only currently-existing exception the author is aware of is [lexing floating point numbers][max-munch-exception].
 As of this writing, there is [an open Pull Request][deprecate-trailing-dot] to deprecate this exception.

-The following excpetions to Maximal Munch are being proposed for backwards compatibility.
+The following exceptions to Maximal Munch are being proposed for backwards compatibility.

 #### Qualifiers stick to open parentheses